isc-projects/stork/doc/install.rst

 requesting registration.
 The server associates the token with the particular agent.
 A Stork super administrator must approve the registration request in the web UI, ensuring that the token displayed in the UI matches the agent's token in the logs.
-The ``Stork Agent`` is typically installed from the Cloudsmith repository when this registration method is used.
+The Stork agent is typically installed from the Cloudsmith repository when this registration method is used.

 In the second registration method, a server generates a common token for all